auth0/docs/articles/quickstart/backend/golang/01-authorization.md

 ### Create a middleware to validate Access Tokens

-The Access Token validation will be done in the `EnsureValidToken` middleware function which can be applied to any endpoints you wish to protect.
+Access Token validation will be done in the `EnsureValidToken` middleware function which can be applied to any endpoints you wish to protect.
 If the token is valid, the resources which are served by the endpoint can be released, otherwise a `401 Authorization` error will be returned.